catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 retained even if the configuration of the container is changed.
 Newly created objects will inherit the defaults from the container configuration, but you can override the mode or retention when writing a new object.
-(In this situation, the unspecified options will use the container defaults.)
+(In this situation, the unspecified options for creating the object will use the container defaults.)

 You can extend the retention period, or change mode from Governance to Compliance.
-You can never change the lock mode on an object from Compliance back to Governance.
+You can never change the lock mode on an object from Compliance back to Governance, even if the container policy is changed.

 The following will apply specific lock settings to individual objects: